ericmjalbert/ericmjalbert.github.io/content/post/2020-06-11_resume_generator.md

+---
-Title: How to Automate Job Applications
+title: "How to Automate Job Applications"
-Date: 2020-06-10 4:02:10
-Modified: 2020-06-10 4:02:10
-Category: Python
-Tags: project, resume, automation
-Slug: automate-job-application
-Authors: Eric Jalbert
-Status: published
-Summary: A project to automate creating specialized resumes based on a given job description.
+tags: [
+    "python",
+    "resume",
+    "nlp",
+]
+date: "2020-06-11"
+images: ["/2020-06-11_andrew-pons-6-RhsUzKO6g-unsplash.jpg"]
+---

 Creating job applications is a needed effort to progress in a professional career.
 When I do a large batch of job applications I find that I follow one of two main methodologies:
-1. Be non-optimal and use the same resume for all job applications; this is easy, but ineffective,
+1. Be non-optimal and use the same resume for all job applications.
+This is easy, but ineffective,
-2. Create a specialized job application for each job description that I apply to; this is hard, but tends to yield better results.
+2. Create a specialized job application for each job description that I apply to.
+This is hard, but tends to yield better results.

 If I'm actively searching for a new position I'll tend to do the latter option, but I've started to wonder if there is a better way to handle this.
 To this end I planned to automate the creation of specialized job applications.